 Admit when you are wrong

 It’s okay to be wrong.
-Openly acknowledge when you are.
-Seek to understand rather than to be right, and don’t be a know-it-all.
-People will appreciate you for it.
+Seek to understand rather than to be right.
+Openly acknowledge when you are wrong and be willing to change your mind.